lohic/TALM/wp-content/plugins/wp-optimize/readme.txt

 It allows you to remove post revisions, comments in the spam queue, un-approved comments, items in trash within few clicks.

-** Weekly scheduler introduced (EXPERIMENTAL) **

-Now Multi-Lingual.
+**Simple scheduler introduced (Still in very EXPERIMENTAL stage)**

+**All the potentially dangerous clean up options are MARKED RED.**

+**When you use this plugin for the first time or just updated to major version, make a backup of your database.
+This is a must for everyone**

 **Are you interested to be a contributed developer of this plugin, use the contact form link below to contact me.**

-You will be credited inside the plugin screen.
+You will be credited inside the plugin screen and the plugin listing at WordPress.

 **Requirements:**